mehtaharsh16/daniel.feldroy.com/posts/2008-11-why-im-not-competing-in-sparring-right.md

 *This was originally posted on blogger [here](https://dannygreenfeld.blogspot.com/2008/11/why-im-not-competing-in-sparring-right.html)*.

 I keep getting asked this question.
 I really want to compete in sparring, but various reasons prevent me.
+Here is the list:

+- I work a full time job that goes more than 40 hours a week sometimes.
+- I do side consulting.
-Here is the list:<br /><ul><li>I work a full time job that goes more than 40 hours a week sometimes.</li><li>I do side consulting.</li><li>I teach martial arts 10+ hours.</li><li>When we do sparring practice, either I'm tasked with coaching or there is no one who is at my level.</li></ul>On the last bullet, what I worry most about are hand and arm injuries.
+- I teach martial arts 10+ hours.
+- When we do sparring practice, either I'm tasked with coaching or there is no one who is at my level.

+On the last bullet, what I worry most about are hand and arm injuries.
 I can't afford to lose the use of what I type with, since that is what covers our mortgage.
 On the plus side, with the growing size of our adult class, I should be able to find good opponents.